KyrellGod/Historical-Stock-Quotes-to-Matlab/README.md

 ```bash
 chmod +x data_download.sh
 ```
 Then run the script with the index you want to download, in this case the nasdaq100.
-It will take several minutes to download all .csv files.
+It will take several minutes to download all .csv files because the free version of ALPHA VANTAGE limits the call frequency.
+Thus most stocks quotes will have to be requested more than once.
+The script does so automatically.
 ```bash
 ./data_download.sh -i nasdaq100
 ```